 It is now time to develop a plan of how you will approach the car build process.
 The primary goal at this point is to build the car to a point where it meets all safety requirements and can obtain a logbook.
 The Moving On pages in the Build, Repairs & Maintenance section contains additional information about further preparing the racecar.

 Locating the Donor Car

 Maybe this process is as simple as looking outside your window at the car sitting in your driveway.
 Or it might require that you begin shopping around.
 By now you may have begun to narrow down the vehicles of interest.
 It can be difficult, but take your time finding the donor car.
 Look in your local newspaper’s classified ads, watch as you drive around town for cars being sold by private individuals and, of course, search the internet.
-Consider doing general searches of all cars under $1,000 on various automotive web sites; you might be surprised at how many options there are.
-When looking at the car, if there is some cosmetic body rust or the car’s paint job is not the prettiest, don’t worry.
+Consider doing general searches of all cars under $1,000 on various automotive websites; you might be surprised at how many options there are.
+When looking at the car, if there is some cosmetic body rust, dents or the car’s paint job is not the prettiest, don’t worry.
+It’s easy to find the best dent repair for hail damage in Austin and a new lick of paint can go a long way.
 On the other hand, if the frame is completely rusted through or needs other significant work, it would be wise to move onto the next car.
 Basically, you should be looking for a car that is in good running condition and won’t require immediate work done to it other than cosmetic items.
 If it does require repairs before it can be driven, be sure to include those figures into your budget.